LinkedInLearning/bootstrap4-layouts-417642/README.md

-# Bootstrap 4 Layouts
+# Bootstrap 4 Layouts: Responsive Single-Page Design

-This is the repository for my course Bootstrap 4 Layouts.
-The full course is available on [LinkedIn Learning](https://linkedin-learning.pxf.io/c/1252977/449670/8005?subId1=githubrepo&u=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Finstructors%2Fray-villalobos).
-Take a look at the [demo](http://www.raybo.org/bootstrap4-layouts-417642/demo/) for this project.
+This is the repository for the LinkedIn Learning course Bootstrap 4 Layouts: Responsive Single-Page Design.
+The full course is available from [LinkedIn Learning][lil-course-url].

+## Course details
+Find out how Bootstrap 4 can transform your standard HTML websites into inspired single-page designs.
+This course takes a project-based approach to explaining how to manipulate website layouts with the Bootstrap framework.
+Throughout the course, instructor Ray Villalobos works through popular layout patterns, helping to acquaint you with concepts that are key to creating a cohesive layout with Bootstrap.
+Ray tackles Bootstrap layout classes and shows what it takes to customize its CSS, addressing layout challenges like multiple grids and columns.
+Learn how to leverage the Scrollspy plugin to track navigation, how to create an image carousel, and how to build animations.
+Plus, this course provides you with a ready-to-go template with which to start new projects.

+### Learning objectives
+- Building a header and footer
+- Adding styles to your project
+- Making your navigation responsive
+- Bootstrap layout components
+- Using a multicolumn format
+- Creating carousels
+- Adding interactivity
+- Creating animations

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage.
 Or you can simply add `/tree/BRANCH_NAME` to the URL to go to the branch you want to peek at.

 ## Branches